Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/08-User-Environment-Management/VII.  Startup-Shutdown Scripts.md

 ## 🗂️ 5.
 Screenshot Storage

-All related screenshots are stored in:<br />
+All screenshots for this section can be found in:<br /> 📂 [`06-Screenshots/XXIV.
-📂 [`06-Screenshots/XXIV.
 Startup-Shutdown Scripts`](https://github.com/Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/tree/main/06-Screenshots/XXIV.%20Startup-Shutdown%20Scripts)